Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Main Results

-\end{proof} The general outline of the proof is simple.
+The general outline of the proof is simple.
 However there are many technical details that are very tedious to handle.
-We provide a comprehensive treatment of all the details in the supplementary Section \ref{sec:supplement} and show here the main steps only.
+We provide a comprehensive treatment of all the details in the Supplement, in Section \ref{supp:main_proof}, and show here the main steps only.
 Note that $C_n(t)=1$ if one of the processes $N_{n,ij}$ jumps at time $t$.
-We begin by rewriting the integrand in the test statistic in the following way
+We begin by rewriting the integrand in the test statistic in the following way (recall the definitions of $M_n$ and $N_n$ in the two paragraphs before \eqref{eq:ML})

 where

 With this notation, we obtain that